An inflated dynamic Laplacian to track the emergence and disappearance of semi-material coherent sets: Numerical examples

 Dominant eigenfunctions of the inflated dynamic Laplacian prefer to have little temporal variation along trajectories, unless variation in the pullback metrics $g_t$ forces them to behave otherwise.
 Thus, trajectories showcasing a large variation of the spacetime eigenfunction along them are expected to play a central role in the change of dynamical regimes. {In this example, such trajectories highlight the transfer of fluid between the two gyres as they change size}.
 This is corroborated by Figure~\ref{fig:DGswitch_tempvar}, where we show the trajectory of an initial condition $x\in M$ if $t \mapsto F^{\spat}_2(t,x)$ has variance among the top 5\% of variances for all~$x\in M$.

-We note that all these trajectories undergo one sign (colour) change that occurs at the same time, roughly at the beginning of the regime change.
+We note that all these trajectories undergo one sign (colour) change that occurs mostly at times between $0.45$ and $0.55$, roughly when a significant proportion of particles transfer from one gyre to the other.
 There is an asymmetry in Figure \ref{fig:DGswitch_tempvar}, whereby all the trajectories shown start in the initially larger gyre $[1,3] \times [0,1]$ and end up in the gyre $[0,2] \times [0,1]$ that is larger at final time.
 This is because of area-conservation of the flow: the large gyre at the final time has to be ``filled'' from somewhere. {In terms of the Rayleigh quotient for~$\Delta_{G_{0,a}}$} it is inexpensive for the initially smaller gyre to feed into the final larger gyre, but the latter needs more mass and that has to partly come from the initially larger gyre.
 The converse problem (how to fill in the final small gyre) does not exist because some portion of the initial large gyre can simply feed into the final small gyre.